Create custom agents

 If something feels off, update the agent’s configuration and test again.
 Run a few different inputs to see how the agent adapts across scenarios, especially edge cases like no data or invalid responses.

 In the Logs tab of your agent, you can monitor actual agent calls that occur in your Canvases and catalogs.
-This includes information such as the timestamp, calling location, duration, and token count.
-Select View for a specific agent call to see the input, output, and user ID.
+You can filter by information such as the date range, outcome (success or failure), or calling location.

 Edit this page on GitHub